Privacy Notice

 If required, we might need to share information to assist in any investigation into alleged criminal or illegal conduct.

-We have undertaken an audit of the personal information which we hold, so we know and we can provide details of our data processing activities.
-We have identified why we have personal information, whose information it, what information we process, when and where the processing occurs.
-Now we have this information, we can make sure that we keep that information safe.
+We regularly review the personal information we hold, so we know and can provide details of our data processing activities.
+We have identified why we have personal information, whose information it is, what information we process, and when and where the processing occurs.
+Now we have this information, we can make sure that we keep it safe.

 We have various policies in place regarding the security of information, and what steps we need to take if there is an information security breach.
 Our Business Continuity Plan explains the steps that we will take in the event of a serious situation, which could result in personal information being lost, destroyed or inaccessible, e.g. in a fire, flood or a computer hacking situation.